-- Cost based pricing impedes your ability to differentiate based on satisfaction, the customer suffers.
-For example, I like the ballet, when I go, I pay for cheap seats because that is what I can afford.
+- Cost-based pricing impedes your ability to differentiate based on satisfaction, the customer suffers.
+For example, I like ballet, when I go, I pay for cheap seats because that is what I can afford.
 Yet richer folks pay for better seats.
 Now the cost of the seat is the same for the builder, but and owner, but the price is different based on the view.
 Similarly in Real Estate the cost of a home in a cornfield in Nebraska or Detroit, Michigan is different than in Florida on the Ocean even though the cost to build in Florida might be cheaper, as it does not have to be prepared for winter.

-- Profits are limited as is innovation with cost based pricing. – Imagine someone develops a way to make a smart phone thinner, lighter and more user friendly than the older model, but the same production cost, as an old style cell phone.
+- Profits are limited as is innovation with cost-based pricing. – Imagine someone develops a way to make a smart phone thinner, lighter and more user-friendly than the older model, but the same production cost, as an old-style cell phone.
 Are you telling me I can not charge more, to the consumer who wants a clearer picture and more fun with communication?
 Where is the incentive to innovate?

 Cost pricing is something stuck in the heads of accountants but in the real world, you are paid what someone thinks you are worth and you purchase something based on the same idea.
-The idea of justice and economics comes into play as there is not fair price for work or goods.
+The idea of justice and economics come into play as there is not a fair price for work or goods.
 Fair is something in a game or gentlemen sport.
 But economics, says nothing about fairness one the price level.

 Where the ideas of economic justice do come into play are giving people the chance to develop their potentials in life and providing a safety net for those disenfranchised in life.
-I believe this is both private sector with charities and government initiative and on an international scale.
+I believe this is both a private sector with charities and government initiative and on an international scale.